 - Preheat the oven 350.

-- Season the salmon with salt and a sprinkle of smoked paprika.
+- Season the salmon lightly with salt and a sprinkle of smoked paprika.

-- To the skillet add the minced shallot and sauté for 5 minutes.
-Add garlic to the skillet and sauté for a minute.
+- To the skillet on medium heat add the minced shallot and sauté for 1 minutes.
+Add garlic to the skillet and sauté for another minute.
 Add the wine to the pan and stir to let it evaporate down.
 Then add the orzo and continue for another minute or so, stirring constantly.

-- Now add the chicken stock, lemon juice, sun dried tomatoes and pinch of turmeric to the pan.
+- Now add the chicken broth, lemon juice, sun dried tomatoes and pinch of turmeric to the pan.
 Stir well and bring to a gentle boil.
-Cook, uncovered, for about 10-15 minutes, or until the orzo is tender and has absorbed most of the liquid.
+Cook, uncovered, for about 10-15 minutes, or until the orzo is tender and has absorbed 3/4 of the liquid.
 Stir in the spinach until it wilts and then stir in the Parmesan cheese.
-Taste to adjust seasonings.
 If you need to adjust the consistency of the sauce you can thicken it with more grated Parmesan, or thin it down with more chicken stock.
+(We like it to be a little saucy)

 - To serve, divide orzo on two plates and serve with cooked Salmon.
 If you need to check if salmon is done it should registers 145F in the thickest part.